populationgenomics/team-docs/storage_policies/README.md

 - **Main use case**: Hail tables (e.g. merged GVCF files), SV caller outputs, transcript abundance files, etc.
 - **Storage**: [Autoclass](https://cloud.google.com/storage/docs/autoclass).
-- **Access**: Human users only get listing permissions, but viewer permissions are granted indirectly through the [analysis runner](#analysis-runner) described below.
+- **Access**: Human users only get listing permission by default, but can be granted temporary read access via PAM.
+Viewer permissions are granted indirectly through the [analysis runner](#analysis-runner) described below.
 This avoids high costs through code that hasn't been reviewed.
 See the _test_ bucket below if you're developing / prototyping a new